vish8301/Data-Collection-Methods/README.md

 **NOTE:** I have removed the API Key from the notebook.
 You can get a Yelp API for free on the [Yelp Developer Website](https://docs.developer.yelp.com/).
 ## Notebooks Overview
 **1. `Yelp_API.ipynb`**
 This notebook demonstrates how to use the Yelp Fusion API to collect data about businesses listed on Yelp.
-It covers a simple framework for setting up your API key to make requests for specific data points such as business names, locations, reviews, and ratings.
+It covers a simple framework for setting up your API key to make requests for specific data points such as business names, locations, reviews, etc.

 **Features:**
 - Setting up Yelp API credentials